PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence display color
 The user can select from a variety of display colors for the geofences on the map, for better contrast and visibility or for personal preference.
 This is a global setting, meaning that the color can be changed for all geofences at once.
 It is not possible to set different colors for individual geofences.

-The currently selected color is stored in a React state variable and used when drawing the Polygons on the map.
+The currently selected color is stored in a React state variable and used when drawing the polygons on the map.
 Highlighted geofences are always colored green, overriding the global geofence display color.

 ### Bulk operations